 The purpose of the present study is to determine PTC gene polymorphism and its correlation with phenylthiocarbamide perception in the central Sicily people.
 To assess individual threshold of bitter perception, we provided volunteers with paper samples soaked in different concentrations of PTC; moreover, to collect data concerning lifestyle and diet habits we administered a detailed questionnaire.
-In order to determine the two predominant haplotypes and then the three possible genotypes, we amplyfied a fragment of the PTC gene at position 49.
+In order to determine the two predominant haplotypes and then the three possible genotypes, we amplyfied a fragment of the PTC gene corresponding to position 49 of PTC.
 DNA extracted from saliva was amplified by Allelic Specific Olygonucleotides (ASO)-PCR; polymorphisms were evaluated by gel electrophoresis.